Galaxies99/DeepHDR-pytorch/README.md

 ## Sample

-This is a demo display of the testing dataset `002` using the model after 13 epochs' trainning.
+This is a demo display of the testing dataset `002` using the model after only 1 epoch's trainning.

 **Original Image**